AI tool integrations

 When Claude Code is about to call its Bash tool, the hook intercepts the payload, hands it to tok0 rewrite, and the rewriter wraps the command in tok0 … so the executed command’s output flows through the pipeline.

-The hook is signed; tok0 verify SHA-256-checks it against the embedded manifest on every run.
+The hook is signed; tok0 verify SHA-256s it against the embedded manifest on every run.

 Cursor